DevExpress/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/30 Hierarchical Array.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/NodesArrayHierarchicalStructure/"
 }

-Use the [nodes.dataSource](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource') option to bind the widget to a hierarchical object.
+Use the [nodes.dataSource](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource') option to bind the UI component to a hierarchical object.

 Specify the following **required options**: [nodes.keyExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#keyExpr'), [nodes.itemsExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/itemsExpr.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#itemsExpr').

 **Do not specify** the [nodes.parentKeyExpr](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/nodes/parentKeyExpr.md '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#parentKeyExpr') and [edges](/api-reference/10%20UI%20Widgets/dxDiagram/1%20Configuration/edges '/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/edges/') options because they are a part of another binding mode.

-During the binding process, the widget creates a shape for every bound node and all connectors that are between a node and its children.
+During the binding process, the UI component creates a shape for every bound node and all connectors that are between a node and its children.
 Note that the edges are not maintained as entities in a data source, thus the detached connector disappears after it is rebound.

         <!-- tab: index.js -->
         $(function() {